satoruk-icepp/eudaq/producers/ipbusTest/README.md

 make install -j4
 ```

 * Run this ipbus example:
   * Start an ipbus skiroc emulation, fill it with random data (see [myIpbusTest](https://github.com/asteencern/ipbus-test)):
 `./STARTRUN ipbustest`

-    * Load config file in *eudaq/producers/ipbusTest/conf/IpbusTestConfig.conf*, and start the run.
+  * Modify the config file in *eudaq/producers/ipbusTest/conf/IpbusTestConfig.conf* to add the location of the **ConnectionFile**
+    * The start the run.
 It will readout the data and store them in file.